iRemotech

 • lower-friction mobile scaling,

-See GeeLark alternative to Android cloud phones for the switch-intent angle.
+GeeLark alternative to Android cloud phones documents the switch-intent angle.

 DIY phone farms